Trust Attorneys in West Virginia

-As a leading estate planning firm in West Virginia, Wooton Davis, Hussell & Johnson, PLLC has extensive experience in all matters related to trusts.
+As a leading estate planning firm in West Virginia, Wooton Davis, Hussell & Johnson, PLLC has extensive experience in all matters related to the creation and administration of trusts.
 This includes drafting and preparing trusts of all kinds and providing guidance to family members going through the trust administration process.
-We also represent trustees who need additional legal support in ensuring they are fully compliant in their fiduciary duties as well as representing clients in trust disputes and litigation in court.
-Our attorneys are exceptionally skilled trust and estate litigators.
+We have caring and skilled family trust lawyers near you, ready to help with your estate needs.
+We also represent trustees who need additional legal support in ensuring they are fully compliant with fiduciary duties as well as representing clients in trust disputes and litigation in court.

 The benefits of various types of trusts include:

 - Probate avoidance.
 This allows your estate to be settled much faster, sparing your heirs from this lengthy court process and fees.

 - Minimization of taxes.
 This includes estate taxes.

 - Protection and direction of your assets.
 This includes directing what a beneficiary will receive and when it will be distributed, such as at a certain age, after graduation from college, or on a schedule in cases where the beneficiary may be irresponsible with money.

 - Charitable gifts.
 A trust allows you to pass on assets to your favorite causes.

 - Protection from creditors.
 A trust can protect your assets from your beneficiaries’ creditors as well as provide protection from loss in a divorce.

 - Direction in the event of a beneficiary death.
 A trust can instruct how assets should be distributed should a beneficiary pass away.

 - Privacy.
 Unlike wills that go through the public process of probate, trusts administration is handled privately out of the public eye.